tylorkolbeck/github-portfolio-builder/README.md

 Note:
 `GhPort.getAllRepos()` does not only return ghport marked files or the contents of a ghport.md file if it exists.
 See `GhPort.buildMarkedRepos()` and `GhPort.getMarkedRepos()` for getting repos that are marked with ghport and that contain a ghport.md file.

-_`GhPort.getAllRepos()` may be deprecated in a future release so avoid using it._
+_`GhPort.getAllRepos()` may be deprecated in a future release so avoid using it to avoid misuse._

 ---

 ### `GhPort.buildMarkedRepos()`

 Note:
 Each repo passed to `buildMarkedRepos()` will make an API call which could quickly max out API calls.
 Only call this method with an array of marked repos.
-Marked repos will marked with a ghport topic see `getMarkedRepos()`.
+Marked repos will contain a ghport topic see `getMarkedRepos()`.

 TODO: